ghostwriteai/outlookjs/readME.md

 # Outlook JS

 This library provides an unofficial interface to interact with the Outlook Web App, providing means to hook into, listen to, and interact with the app's core functionality.
+This is not yet an npm package, if it gets significant enough usage I will build out a testing suite and publish it.
+For now, just fork the repo.

 ## Basic Usage